Dale Wood (racing driver): Britek Motorsport

 Wood was contracted to drive the No. 21 Britek Motorsport Holden VF Commodore in the 2014 V8 Supercars Championship.
 After achieving his first Championship podium finish at Winton earlier in the year, Wood placed third in Qualifying for the 2014 Supercheap Auto Bathurst 1000.
-He Remained with the team in 2015 V8 Supercars Championship.
+He remained with the team in 2015 V8 Supercars Championship.

 Nissan Motorsport

 For 2016, Wood returned to Nissan Motorsport, Having previously driven for the team in 2009 while running Holden VE Commodores.
 He was signed to drive the No. 96 GB Galvanising Racing Altima.

 Erebus Motorsport

 Wood joined Erebus Motorsport and drove the No. 99 Holden VF Commodore in the 2017 Supercars Championship.

 Tim Blanchard Racing

-Wood will be co-driving with Tim Blanchard in the No. 21 Holden ZB Commodore at Tim Blanchard Racing, a satellite team of Brad Jones Racing.
+Wood would be co-driving with Tim Blanchard in the No. 21 Holden ZB Commodore at Tim Blanchard Racing, a satellite team of Brad Jones Racing.